Alamantus/OversimplifiedJS/README.md

 -------------

 Things I'm planning to add to OversimplifiedJS at some point in the future include (in no particular order):
-* `AddAnimation()` function for easily adding Animations to GameObjects after creation.
 * Sound and Music classes
 * Easy-access Settings adjustments
 * Sample Modules
-* Maybe scale the canvas and its contents if the window can't fit it.
+* ~Maybe scale the canvas and its contents if the window can't fit it.~ Because of HTML5 canvas' AA, this would not be ideal.
+* ~`Axis` control class that returns positive, negative, or 0 based on a set of 2 keys~ Added in Version 0.6
+* ~`AddAnimation()` function for easily adding Animations to GameObjects after creation.~ Added in Version 0.6
 * More I can't think of right now.

 About